paul1776/Slippery-Slot-Machine/README.md

 ## Specification and requirements

-### Specification

-Each implementation of a Slippery Slot Machine provides a public interface of two methods, and follows a set of payoff rules (described below).

 #### The SlipperySlot rules

 In this assginment, I implemented a Slippery Slot Machine that functions according to the following rules: